allegroai/clearml-docs/docs/faq.md

 **Why can't I access my ClearML Server when I run my code in a virtual machine?** <a id="vm_server"></a>

-This can happen when your code isn't executed in the same machine as your ClearML Server.
-In the configuration file, make sure to write the server's IP address in a way that the virtual machine will know how to access it.
+When executing experiments inside a virtual machine (or container), the network definitions inside the VM are different from those of the host.
+The virtual machine's and the server machine's IP addresses are different, so you have to make sure that the machine that is executing the experiment can access the server's machine.

-When you run an experiment, `clearml-init`, or clearml-agent on a VM, `localhost` refers to the VM.
-If the server is running locally and not on the VM, then the VM will not recognize the server with its IP address written as `localhost`.
+Make sure to have an independent configuration file for the virtual machine where you are running your experiments.

-To fix this, go to the `api` section of your `clearml.conf` file.
-Instead of `localhost`, write out your local machine's IP address.
+Edit the `api` section of your `clearml.conf` file and insert IP addresses of the server machine that are accessible from the VM.
 It should look something like this:

 ```
 api {